 This morning sees us leave the range of Caribbean species and make our way to the island nation of Trinidad and Tobago on a quest for South American birds.

 Upon arrival we are met at the airport by pre-arranged transport and taken to our hotel.
-After enjoying a delicious lunch at a nearby local restaurant, we make our way to the internationally renowned Caroni Swamp (in 2015 renamed the Winston Nanan Caroni Bird Sanctuary)
+After enjoying a delicious lunch at a nearby local restaurant, we make our way to the internationally renowned Caroni Swamp (in 2015 renamed the Winston Nanan Caroni Bird Sanctuary).

-We hire a comfortable flat-bottomed boat and begin our exploration of the mangroves.
+We travel in a comfortable flat-bottomed boat and begin our exploration of the mangroves.
 To delve deep into the very heart of an established mangrove swamp is something akin to journeying into a prehistoric ecosystem where everything appears to remain frozen in time.
 Mangroves have been on the planet for 250 million years and with their pattern of elaborate, interlaced aerial roots and entwined branches, almost appear to be determined to shield and protect the inhabitants of the swamp from the encroaching threats of the modern world.

 As the sun dips lower in the sky, long-legged waders begin to fly in low over the water from the surrounding marsh, Cattle, Great and Snowy Egrets, Little Blue and Tricolored Herons, and sometimes even a few Glossy Ibis arrive and proceed to decorate the emerald-colored mangrove islands.However all of this serves as a precursor to the arrival of the Scarlet Ibis, and our bearing witness to a sight sure to make bird lovers the world over envious.
-As we sit in our boat enjoying our rum punches and biscuits the sky slowly begins to be patterned by the first few bright-red arrivals making their way towards us out of the east.
+As we sit in our boat enjoying our rum punches and biscuits the sky slowly begins to be patterned by the first few bright-red arrivals making their aerial way towards us out of the west.
 But ones and twos soon give way to flocks of hundreds of these resplendent birds, shifting and contorting in one rhythmic mass overhead as they negotiate the best approach to their roosts before nightfall.
-As more and more birds arrive, gradually the dark green mangroves are transformed into soft hues of gentle pinks and splashes of vibrant reds as the overlapping plumages of immature and adult ibis serve to form a natural collage of colour befitting this magical setting.
+As more and more birds arrive, the dark green mangroves are gradually transformed into soft hues of gentle pinks and splashes of vibrant reds as the overlapping plumages of immature and adult ibises serve to form a natural collage of colour befitting this magical setting.